 Default Search Appearance

-The default search appearance allows you to provide an initial search for your consumers as a jumping off point.
-You can have this search be defined by location and/or any of the other available filters.
-Consumers can always reset these filters to conduct their own search.
+Below this section are a search and map.
+This section allows you to provide an initial search for your consumers as a jumping-off point.
+You can have this search defined by location and/or any of the other available filters.
+Consumers can always reset these filters to conduct their own searches.

 Choices made here do not apply site-wide restrictions to only these parameters.
 If you do want site-wide restrictions, you can apply these under Search Restrictions.